egenerse/master-thesis/content/apollon_reengineering.typ

 This feedback loop is carefully managed to prevent infinite update cycles: the use of transaction origins (like "store" and "remote") allows each side to distinguish between local and remote changes and act accordingly.

 #figure(
-  image("../figures/ZustandYjsSyncAvticityDiagram.png", width: 90%),
+  image("../figures/ZustandandYsSyncSendBroadcast.png", width: 90%),
   caption: [Zustnad and Yjs Synchronization Activity Diagram] )

-This layered design ensures: Real-time collaboration, safe and atomic updates, consistent state across all clients.
+This design ensures: Real-time collaboration, safe updates, consistent state across all clients.